Interruption in online service for recruitment 7 December 00:00–07:00 More information

 - You are on job alternation leave and are paid a job alternation compensation.

-- You are paid a pension or a farm closure compensation/subsidy.
+- You are paid a pension, pension assistance or a farm closure compensation/subsidy.
 However, it is possible to receive both a survivor's pension and financial aid, but the survivor's pension is considered as income for purposes of the financial aid income check.

 - You are paid rehabilitation allowance for the same course of education.